understrap/understrap/README.md

 Some basics about the Sass and CSS files that come with UnderStrap:
 - The theme itself uses the `/style.css`file just to identify the theme inside of WordPress.
 The file is not loaded by the theme and does not include any styles.
-- The `/css/theme.css` file provides all styles.
+- The `/css/theme.css` and it´s minified little brother `/css/theme.min.css` file(s) provides all styles.
 It is composed of five different SCSS sets and one variable file at `/sass/theme.scss`:

                   - 1 "theme/theme_variables";  // <--------- Add your variables into this file.
 Also add variables to overwrite Bootstrap or UnderStrap variables here
                   - 2 "../src/bootstrap-sass/assets/stylesheets/bootstrap";  // <--------- All the Bootstrap stuff - Don´t edit this!